bogpetre/geometry_vs_topography/README.md

 github.
 This can be done with scripts/get_parcellated_neuromap_vals.py, which is called by macros/prep_neuromap_data.sh

-Once the above scripts have prepared geometric and topographic similarity measures and you have
+Once the above scripts have prepared geometric and topographic similarity measures (or you've downloaded precomputed analysis derivatives from OSF) and you have spun neuromaps generated, you can rerun the matlab scripts in figures/ to regenerate figures and recompute high level statistics reported in the manuscript.

 For minimal usage examples refer to the Demo section below and subsections of interest.

 ## Demo

-Replicating all analyses would take months of CPU hours, but because most analyses are performed dyad-wise and aggregated across dyads, an informative replication ca nbe performed on a single dyad using a "typical" workstation intsead of a high performance computing cluster.
+Replicating all analyses would take months of CPU hours, but because most analyses are performed dyad-wise and aggregated across dyads, an informative replication can be performed on a single dyad using a "typical" workstation instead of a high performance computing cluster.
 The examples below demonstrate how to do this.
 These are managed by nipype pipelines, and by inspecting the working directory and intermediate files you can gain insight into implementation details of the first level GLM, dual regression approach, spatial whitening operations and RSA.